bazel-contrib/publish-to-bcr/templates/README.md

 # Publish to BCR template files

 The [.bcr](.bcr) folder contains template files that you must include in your ruleset repository.
-The app uses these templates to form a new BCR entry after a release.
+The publish automation logic uses these templates to form a new BCR entry after a release.

 Copy the `.bcr` folder to the root of your ruleset repository and customize the template files accordingly.